Ethnicity pay gap

 NCHA has made a commitment to reduce the ethnicity pay gap amongst its workforce.

-The data below comes from a snapshot taken in April 2022.
-When calculating the ethnicity pay gap, NCHA calculates this as the difference between the median hourly earnings of white British colleagues and other ethnic groups as a proportion of those earnings.
+The data below comes from a snapshot taken on 5 April 2023.
+When calculating the ethnicity pay gap, we have followed the guidance provided for the gender pay gap calculations, using the difference between the average hourly earnings of White British colleagues and colleagues from other ethnic groups.

 The latest data

-• The proportion of White British colleagues in NCHA receiving a bonus is 15% (86% in 2021) and the proportion of ethnically diverse colleagues receiving a bonus is 13% (85% in 2021).
+- The proportion of White British colleagues at NCHA receiving a bonus is 16% and the proportion of colleagues from ethnic minority backgrounds receiving a bonus is 12%.

 Pay quartiles by ethnicity